rafael-santiago/tulip/README.md

 emmettbrown@DELOREAN:~/internet/github.com/src# git clone https://github.com/rafael-santiago/tulip tulip
 ```

-This repository has some submodule so after clonning it is important to initialize them in the following way:
+This repository has some submodules so after clonning it is important to initialize them in the following way:

 ```
 emmettbrown@DELOREAN:~/internet/github.com/src# cd tulip